-- 1> Press the Macro button (above keypad)
+1> Press the Macro button (above keypad)

-- 2> Press [Record]
+2> Press [Record]

-- 3> Press an empty grey Palette button, or an empty button in the Macro window on the screen.
+- 3> Press an empty Macro button on the panel, or an empty button in the Macro window on the screen.
 Recording starts.
-The Insert/Macro button flashes during recording.

-- 4> Press the sequence of buttons you want to record.

-- 5> Press Record Macro to finish recording.
+The Insert/Macro button flashes during recording. - 4> Press the sequence of buttons you want to record. - 5> Press Record Macro to finish recording.